 Remember, the more words you know, the better you can express yourself and communicate fluently with others.

-Let’s look at some of the most common English words and see how they can fit into your daily conversations.
+Let’s look at some of the simple english words for daily use.
+We have made a list of daily use vocabulary words with meaning.
 This simple approach will make your journey of learning English much more enjoyable and practical.

 Why Do You Need To Build Your Daily Use Vocabulary?